Kuch Kuch Locha Hai: Plot

 Praveen Patel (Ram Kapoor) is a 45-year-old Gujarati NRI store-owner living with his wife Kokila (Suchita Trivedi) and an ambitious 26-year-old son Jigar (Navdeep Chhabra) in Kuala Lumpur.
 Though he loves his wife, he is often annoyed by her over-religious and sometimes dominating nature.
-Patel has an enormous fascination for a Bollywood actress named Shanaya Khanna (Sunny Leone) and he avidly watches her movies, in privacy though.
+Patel has an enormous fascination for a Bollywood actress named Shanaya Khanna (Sunny Leone) and he avidly watches her movies, in private though.

 Jigar is in love with their neighbor Naina (Evelyn Sharma).
 He is an aspiring musician and wants to marry her, but Kokila doesn't approve her as Naina is "too modern" and she wants a "traditional, homely Gujarati" daughter-in-law.

 Destiny brings Shanaya from Mumbai to Kuala Lumpur, where she is the "prize" for Valentine's Day competition, and the winner of the contest gets a date with her.
 For Patel, this is his dream come true moment that he has been waiting for his entire life.
 He leaves no stone unturned to win the contest and eventually succeeds and secures a date with Shanaya.
 Before leaving for Kuala Lumpur, Shanaya signs a movie playing the role of a "middle-class Gujarati wife" and in order to do proper justice to the role, her director, Mac Mundra (Ivan Rodrigues), advises her to live with a Gujarati family for a while to bring her role to life.
 While Patel is on a date with Shanaya, she considers living with Patel's family for a few days, as Patel lies to her he lives just with his father and also lies that he's not married yet.

 Patel makes Jigar as his fake father and Jigar gets Naina to be Patel's fake mother.
 Patel fakes a family emergency back home in India and puts Kokila on the first flight back to India before Shanaya's arrival to his house.
 Shanaya finally comes to live with Patel's family.
 Patel cherishes every moment she spends in his house, profoundly flirting and getting affectionate towards her.